A cheaper, easier way to measure wind on high-rise

-Marie Skytte Thordal is not out to make wind tunnels obsolete.
-She just wants to make constructing higher buildings easier, cheaper and more efficient.
+My goal is not to make wind tunnels obsolete.
+I just want to make constructing higher buildings easier, cheaper and more efficient.

-That’s why the Industrial PhD Student and Ramboll engineer has spent so much time between wind tunnels, skyscraper models and high-powered computers in one of the big experimental labs at the Technical University of Denmark (DTU) just outside Copenhagen.
+That’s why I have spent so much time between wind tunnels, skyscraper models and high-powered computers in one of the big experimental labs at the Technical University of Denmark (DTU) just outside Copenhagen, in my work as a Industrial PhD Student and Ramboll engineer.

 The skyscraper models are the product of growing demand for high-rise buildings - a trend that Ramboll and other companies in the construction business have noted.

-Her work is performed together with the Advanced Flow Consulting team in Ramboll with more than 15 years of experience in complex flow problems.
+I work in collaboration with the Advanced Flow Consulting team in Ramboll with more than 15 years of experience in complex flow problems.

 Faster and easier digital design